michael-eddy/mcat/README.md

       --ascii                            makes the inline image encoded to ascii -i                                     shortcut for putting --output inline
-      --hori                             concat images horizontal instead of vertical --inline-options <inline-options>  options for the --output inline
+      --hori                             concat images horizontal instead of vertical --opts <inline-options>            options for the --output inline
                                          *  center=<bool>
                                          *  width=<string> [only for images]
                                          *  height=<string> [only for images]